Paraconsistent logic: Logic of Paradox

 (Semantic) logical consequence is then defined as truth-preservation:

 $\Gamma\vDash A$ if and only if $A\,$ is true whenever every element of $\Gamma\,$ is true.

 Now consider a valuation $V\,$ such that $V(A,1)\,$ and $V(A,0)\,$ but it is not the case that $V(B,1)\,$.
 It is easy to check that this valuation constitutes a counterexample to both explosion and disjunctive syllogism.
 However, it is also a counterexample to modus ponens for the material conditional of LP.
 For this reason, proponents of LP usually advocate expanding the system to include a stronger conditional connective that is not definable in terms of negation and disjunction.
+(Note: See, for example, Priest 2002.)

 As one can verify, LP preserves most other inference patterns that one would expect to be valid, such as De Morgan's laws and the usual introduction and elimination rules for negation, conjunction, and disjunction.
 Surprisingly, the logical truths (or tautologies) of LP are precisely those of classical propositional logic.
+(Note: See Priest 2002.)
 (LP and classical logic differ only in the inferences they deem valid.)
 Relaxing the requirement that every formula be either true or false yields the weaker paraconsistent logic commonly known as first-degree entailment (FDE).
 Unlike LP, FDE contains no logical truths.

 LP is only one of many paraconsistent logics that have been proposed.
+(Note: Surveys of various approaches to paraconsistent logic can be found in Bremer (2005) and Priest (2002), and a large family of paraconsistent logics is developed in detail in Carnielli, Coniglio & Marcos (2007).)
 It is presented here merely as an illustration of how a paraconsistent logic can work.